 - Elevation: 5,000m/16,404ft

 - Accommodations: camping at Jampa

 Day 4: Jampa – Pacchanta

 Day 4 brings another adventure!
 We have an early breakfast and begin our hike for approximately 1 hour to reach the base of the glacier and then to the top of the mountain!
 After enjoying the spectacular views of the Vilcanota Range, we descend back down to enjoy a delicious lunch.
-In the afternoon, we descend towards the Qomerqocha Lagoon just before arriving at Pacchanta after a 5-hour walk.
+In the afternoon, we descend towards the Qomerqocha Lake just before arriving at Pacchanta after a 5-hour walk.
 Pacchanta is a little community with attractive hot springs where we can enjoy a relaxing dip.
 Then we take our transportation back to Cusco.

 - Elevation: 4,500m /14,763ft